-A. As required by PHL § 2895-b, the Department will determine the Hours Per Resident Day (HPRD) using the hours for each title that were reported to the CMS Payroll Based Journal and contained in the CMS Payroll Based Journal Public Use file for the review quarter.
+A. As required by Public Health Law § 2895-b, the Department will determine the Hours Per Resident Day (HPRD) using the hours for each title that were reported to the CMS PBJ and contained in the PBJ Public Use File for the review quarter.
 This answer therefore depends on how the LPN hours were reported to CMS.

-Q. Is there an explanation as to why Respiratory Therapy (RT), Physical Therapy, Occupational Therapy, and Speech Therapy staff are not included in the minimum staffing requirement assessment?
-My facility has a ventilation unit and RTs do a significant amount of hands-on clinical work.
-In addition, rehab staff assist with Activities of Daily Living (ADLs) and feeding.
-I'm curious as to why they are not counted toward the minimum staffing requirement.
+Q. Is there an explanation as to why Respiratory Therapy (RT), Physical Therapy, Occupational Therapy, Speech Therapy staff, or other clinical staff are not included in the minimum staffing requirement assessment?

-A. This program effectuates the standards established under PHL § 2895-b, which governs only the minimum requirements for Registered Nurses, Licensed Practical Nurses, and Certified Nurse Aides (including nurses in training for review periods in 2022) in New York State Nursing Homes.
+A. Public Health Law § 2895-b only governs the minimum requirements for Registered Nurses, Licensed Practical Nurses, and Certified Nurse Aides (including nurses in training for review periods in 2022) in New York State Nursing Homes.